Esinko/AstroneerRconClient/README.md

 <br>The command reference for this class is the same instead the constructor is a bit different.
 Instead of taking the server port, ip and console password.
 It want's the ip, port and password of your AstroLauncher web-panel.
 <br>
-Please note, that some features of rcon that are yet to be implemented in AstroLauncher's api, will of course not be usable.
+Please note, that some features of RCON that are yet to be implemented in AstroLauncher's api, will of course not be usable.

 # Errors-and-bugs
 Error handling is very important.
 In this library all errors are handled with the "error" event.
 If this event has no listeners, the error will be thrown in to global scope.